Who are the Chase Ultimate Rewards transfer partners? Redeem your points with airlines and hotels

 Most transfers from Chase Ultimate Rewards to its partner programs are instantaneous.
 However, in our most recent testing, transfers to Singapore Airlines KrisFlyer took about 48 hours.

-While most transfers through the Chase portal should be instantaneous, delays can happen when transferring your points.
-To help with the transfer process, we recommend making sure that the name on your Ultimate Rewards account matches that on your loyalty program account.
-Additionally, make sure you have signed up with a loyalty program in advance, as a new account may also cause a delay in the transfer process.
+To help with the transfer process, make sure that the name on your Ultimate Rewards account matches that on your loyalty program account.
+Additionally, make sure you have signed up with a loyalty program in advance, as a new account may also cause a delay.

 How do I transfer Chase Ultimate Rewards points to partners?